allamand/aws-cdk-eks-multi-region-workshop/content/40-deploy-clusters/300-container/320-resource.en.md

 new ContainerStack(app, `ContainerStack-${primaryRegion.region}`, {env: primaryRegion, cluster: primaryCluster.cluster });
 ```

 Unlike when the ClusterStack was first created, you can see that it takes over the `cluster` created above in addition to the environment settings (account, region) values.
-This is because we decided to inject the clusters into ContainerStack!
+This is because we decided to inject the clusters into ContainerStack using our `EksProps` interface!

 ## Identifying resources to be created
 Let's check the resources to be created with the command below.